Search

 System-wide SSH configuration information is stored in the /etc/ssh/ directory.
 The /etc/ssh/ssh_config file contains the client configuration, and the /etc/ssh/sshd_config file is the default OpenSSH server configuration file.

 User-specific SSH configuration information is stored in ~/.ssh/ in the user’s home directory.
-For a detailed list of OpenSSH configuration files, see the FILES section in the sshd(8) man page.
+For a detailed list of OpenSSH configuration files, see the FILES section in the sshd(8) man page on your system.

 Additional resources